 In terms of key battlefield functions, battlefield awareness will be improved by acquiring, in phases, reconnaissance satellites, multi-purpose satellites and various other manned and unmanned surveillance aircraft, as well as signal intelligence collection systems.
 Such acquisitions are expected to furnish the ability to survey and reconnoiter the Korean Peninsula and its surrounding areas, in addition to securing early warning systems and enhancing battlefield visualization capabilities.
-As for command and control and communication forces, MND will focus on establishing a realtime network for sharing information on battlefield situations by improving the interoperability of command and control systems for each echelon and building a high-speed, high-capacity, digital-based communications system.
+As for command and control and communication forces, MND will focus on establishing a realtime network for sharing information on battlefield situations by improving the interoperability of command and control systems.
 The underlining purpose is to create a network-based operational environment by expanding both the capacity for timely decision support and command and control.